wujiashu0421/SPART/docs/source/QuickStart.rst

 The data structure has 3 fields:
 	* data.n is the number of links
 	* data.man(i) describes the ith link/joint.
-		* data.man(i).type type of joint.
+		* data.man(i).type -- Type of joint.
 0 for a revolute joint, 1 for a prismatic joint.
-		* data.man(i).DH Denavit-Hartenberg parameters.
+		* data.man(i).DH -- Denavit-Hartenberg parameters.
 Definitions are included below.
-		* data.man(i).b Vector from the Center-of-Mass of the link to the next joint in the local frame.
+		* data.man(i).b -- Vector from the Center-of-Mass of the link to the next joint in the local frame.
-		* data.man(i).mass mass of the link.
+		* data.man(i).mass -- Mass of the link.
-		* data.man(i).I inertia matrix of the link.
+		* data.man(i).I -- Inertia matrix of the link.
 	* data.base describes the base-spacecraft.
-		* data.base.T_L0_J1 Homogeneous transformation matrix from the first
+		* data.base.T_L0_J1 -- Homogeneous transformation matrix from the first
-		* data.base.mass mass of the base-spacecraft.
+		* data.base.mass -- Mass of the base-spacecraft.
-		* data.base.I inertia matrix of the base-spacecraft
+		* data.base.I -- Inertia matrix of the base-spacecraft

 The definitions of the Denavit-Hartenberg (DH) parameters are as follows: